By: Vickie Calby ∼MRC Board Member∼

 “We thought we were the Kings of the Hill.”

-Thirty eight years have gone by; changes and improvements have been made.
+Thirty nine years have gone by; changes and improvements have been made.

 Now when attempting to walk by the Green on the first Friday morning of each August, the wonderful aroma of sausage beckons and you suddenly find yourself sitting at a table under a tent, listening to music and eating pancakes topped with blueberries, or consuming a heaping dish of fresh fruit–or one of many other choices.